Services

 Setting Availability and Blocked Time

-Resources now support:
+Resources also support:

 - Category hours: default availability for all resources in the pool